-If you are worried about anything you have seen online or think you might be bullied on the internet you can email Mrs Ginn using the following address: email@example.com
+If you are worried about anything you or your child has seen online or think your child might be bullied on the internet you can email Mrs Ginn using the following address: email@example.com

 Remember, to keep yourself safe online always follow our e-safety code of conduct:

-- Never giving out personal details i.e. name and address.
+- Never give out personal details i.e. name and address.

-- Telling an adult if we see something on the internet that we are not comfortable with or worried about.
+- Tell an adult if you see something on the internet that you are not comfortable with or worried about.

-- Ensuring all communication is responsible, polite and sensible.
+- Ensure all communication is responsible, polite and sensible.

-- Never sharing pictures with people we don’t know.
+- Never share pictures with people we don’t know.

-- Never opening email or downloading attachments from people we don’t know.
+- Never open emails or download attachments from people you don’t know.

 Think before you click!